ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 })
 ```

 `delayMs` should be positive and always smaller than or equal to `timeoutMs`, otherwise the timer behavior will be undefined.
+And of course, the Superforms [use:enhance](/concepts/enhance) must be added to the form element, since this is client-side behavior.

 ## Submit state